Gerixmus/text-analysis-worker/README.md

-# Text Analysis Worker
+# Text Analysis Service

-This worker processes input text files stored in a Google Cloud Storage bucket and generates summarized output using a transformer-based model (`facebook/bart-large-cnn`).
+This service processes input text files stored in a Google Cloud Storage bucket and generates summarized output using a transformer-based model (`google-t5/t5-small`).
 The summarized result is then uploaded back to the same bucket.

 ## Setup